nmbader/phd_thesis/README.md

 ## Description

 This project aims at reproducing the results in the PhD dissertation "**SEISMIC SOURCE AND ELASTIC FULL-WAVEFORM INVERSION USING DISTRIBUTED ACOUSTIC SENSING AND PERFORATION SHOTS IN UNCONVENTIONAL RESERVOIRS**" published by Stanford University in 2023 and authored by *Milad Bader*.
+The dissertation can be accessed [here](https://sep.sites.stanford.edu/publications/theses/seismic-source-and-elastic-full-waveform-inversion-using-distributed-acoustic).

 ## Installation with Docker